reflex-dev/reflex-web/docs/library/disclosure/accordion.md

 ### Orientation

 We use `orientation` prop to set the orientation of the accordion to `vertical` or `horizontal`.
 By default, the orientation will be set to `vertical`.
-Note that, the orientation prop wont change the visual orientation but will change the functional orientation.
-This means for vertical orientation, the up/down arrow keys moves focus between the next or previous item, while for horizontal orientation, the left/right arrow keys moves focus between items.
+Note that, the orientation prop wont change the visual orientation but the functional orientation of the accordion.
+This means that for vertical orientation, the up and down arrow keys moves focus between the next or previous item, while for horizontal orientation, the left or right arrow keys moves focus between items.

 ```python demo
 accordion(